 - Your symptoms continue after treatment

-Avoid sexual or intimate contact with people you know have pubic lice until they have been treated.
+Avoid sexual or intimate contact with people you who have pubic lice until they have been treated.

 Bathe or shower often and keep your bedding clean.
 Avoid trying on bathing suits while you are shopping.
 If you must try on swimwear, be sure to wear your underwear.
 This may prevent you from getting or spreading pubic lice.

-Pediculosis - pubic lice; Lice - pubic; Crabs
+Pediculosis - pubic lice; Lice - pubic; Crabs; Pediculosis pubis

 Diaz JH.
 Lice (pediculosis).
 In: Bennett JE, Dolin R, Blaser MJ, eds.
 Mandell, Douglas, and Bennett's Principles and Practice of Infectious Diseases, Updated Edition.
 8th ed.
 Philadelphia, PA: Elsevier Saunders; 2015:chap 294.

 Gropper JR, Levitt JO.
 Pediculosis.
 In: Lebwohl MG, Heymann WR, Berth-Jones J, Coulson I, eds.
 Treatment of Skin Disease: Comprehensive Therapeutic Strategies.
 4th ed.
 Philadelphia, PA: Elsevier Saunders; 2014:chap 176.

 Review Date 10/24/2016